Risingson/eveeyedocs/docs/sync/waypoints.md

 | Set sole destination | Will clear current route and set that system as destination |

 ## Wormholes/Jumpbridges
 When you got one or both of the options `Use Wormholes` or `Use Jumpbridges` enabled in [Routing Settings](https://eveeye.readthedocs.io/en/latest/ui/settings/#Route) calculating the route will consider those connections.
-If a route is found that includes wormholes or jumpbridges waypoints will be set accordingly.
+If a route is found that includes wormhole or [jumpbridge](https://eveeye.readthedocs.io/en/latest/sharing/jumpbridges/) waypoints will be set accordingly.

 #### Example
 We like to go from `PR-8CA` to `Nasreri`.<br>